 In Episode 20, ZoŽ has a bunch of grappling hooks shot into the Female Titan's butt even though no more are needed to detain it.
 The camera focuses on it in a sort of Male Gaze look on it.

 In Chapter 53, Eren is shown shirtless to the joy of many.
 However, his eyes and overall flesh of his face has been torn out, leaving only his bleeding skull.

-Fanservice: Effectively zero in actual story, men and women alike are (almost) never less then totally fully clothed including long sleeves.
-Side material contains some and shows a preference for showing Mikasa in workout clothes.
+Fanservice: Effectively zero in actual story, men and women alike are (almost) never seen less then totally fully clothed including long sleeves.
+Side material contains some though with a preference for showing Mikasa in workout clothes.

 Faux Affably Evil: The Beast Titan politely asks Mike about his equipment and removes it without harming him.
 He then proceeds to tell the other Titans that they may have their way with him, since he's finished with his business.